Sam Kerr: Chelsea, 2020–2026

 On 7 January 2024, Chelsea confirmed that Kerr had suffered an anterior cruciate ligament injury (ACL injury) during a warm weather training camp in Morocco and would miss the remainder of the season.
 On 13 June 2024, Kerr signed another two-year contract extension, keeping her at the club until 2026.
 On 6 December 2024, manager Sonia Bompastor announced that Kerr would not return until 2025.

 On 13 March 2025, it was announced Kerr was to be included in Chelsea's upcoming Champions league squad, her first time to be included in a squad since her ACL injury, but did not play any minutes.
 Despite Bompastor's hopes that Kerr would return before the end of the 2024–25 season, the forward did not appear.
 She was training with the team during August 2025 ahead of the 2025–26 season opening.
 She made her return to the field against Aston Villa on 14 September 2025, 20 months after her ACL injury.
 She came on as a substitute in the 75th minute and then in the 93rd minute, scored her 100th goal for the club.

+On 26 April 2026, Kerr scored twice in a 4–1 win over Everton, equalling Fran Kirby's record of goals scored for Chelsea in the WSL with 63 goals.
+She broke the record the following week after scoring in a 3–1 victory against Leicester City on 3 May.

+On 14 May 2026, it was announced that Kerr would depart Chelsea at the end of the season.
+She played her final game for the club on 16 May, in a 1–0 win against Manchester United.
+Kerr scored the only goal of the game and was awarded Player of the Match.
+The goal — her 116th for Chelsea — meant she would leave as joint record goalscorer for the women's team (alongside Fran Kirby).

+Gotham FC, 2026–present

+On 29 June 2026, National Women's Soccer League club Gotham FC (whom Kerr had previously played for during the era of Sky Blue FC) announced the signing of Kerr on a contract through 2030.
+On 14 August 2026, Kerr scored her 31st goal for Gotham FC, marking the most in club history and her 80th career NWSL regular season goal overall.
+She is the first player in NWSL history to reach that milestone.